 Do you care about your privacy?

-Most people people looking for Google alternatives have woken up to the fact that Google is awful for privacy – mainly because Google tracks and records everything you do.
+Most people looking for Google alternatives have woken up to the fact that they are paying for free products with their private data.

-But now in the United States, United Kingdom, and Australia, internet service providers are also recording your online activity.
-This information can be legally sold to third parties (in the US), or saved in government databases to be potentially used against you (UK, US, and Australia).
+In the United States, United Kingdom, and Australia, internet service providers are also recording your online activity.
+This information can be legally sold to third parties (in the US), or saved in government databases (UK, US, and Australia).